General Principles of Secondary Active Transporter Function: Unified transport cycle model

 \section{Unified transport cycle model}

 In our enumeration of gate states we have implicitly assumed that these states do not depend on the binding of driving ions or substrate.
 Such an assumption is not warranted.
-For instance, the symporter in Figure~\ref{fig:transportcycle}A must avoid leak cycles that involve a slippage transition between the inward- and outward-facing transporter conformations when only the ion is bound or it would just dissipate the ion gradient.
+For instance, the symporter in Figure~\ref{fig:transportcycle}A must avoid leak cycles that involve a slippage transition between the inward- and outward-facing transporter conformations when when only the ion is bound or it would just dissipate the ion gradient.
 Mechanistically, the absence of the substrate when the ion is present must be changing the free energy landscape of the transition \citep{Lauger:1980qf} in such a way that the ion-only transition faces a much higher barrier than the fully loaded transporter.
-In other words, binding of an ion \emph{and} a substrate unlocks the transporter and enables the conformational transition to occur as experimentally found for the aspartate-sodium symporter GltPh \citep{Akyuz:2015il}.
-A similar argument can be made for the antiporter cycle in Figure~\ref{fig:transportcycle}B where the transition between the empty inward and outward-facing states needs to be suppressed to avoid leak cycles that only dissipate the ion.
+In other words, binding of an ion \emph{and} a substrate unlocks the transporter and enables the conformational transition to occur as experimentally found for the aspartate-sodium symporter Glt\textsubscript{Ph} \citep{Akyuz:2015il}.
+A similar argument can be made for the antiporter cycle in Figure~\ref{fig:transportcycle}B where the transition between the empty inward and outward-facing states (Figure~\ref{fig:antiportercycle}A) needs to be suppressed to avoid leak cycles that only dissipate the ion.
 In this case, binding of the ion \emph{or} the substrate unlocks the transporter.
 In both cases it is clear that presence or absence of bound ion and/or substrate corresponds to a protein with different energetics from, say, the unloaded conformation.

-Consequently, the number of available states of a transporter will be the product of the number of conformational states $n_{C}$ with the number of ways to bind driving ions and substrates.
-We can estimate $n_{C}$ from the gate model as $n_{C} = 2^{N}-1$ for $N$ gates and a leak state excluded.
-Assuming an ion:substrate stoichiometry of $\nu_{I}$:$\nu_{S}$ and making the simplifying assumption that there are $\nu_{I}$ ion binding sites and $\nu_{S}$ substrate binding sites, there are $n_{j} = \sum_{k=0}^{\nu_{j}}\binom{\nu_{j}}{k} = 2^{\nu_{j}}$ ways to distribute zero to $\nu_{j}$ particles over $\nu_{j}$ binding sites.
-Hence the number of states in the model is
+Consequently, one may roughly estimate the number of available states of a transporter as the product of the number of conformational states $n_{C}$ with the number of ways to bind driving ions and substrates.
+We can estimate $n_{C}$ from the gate model as $n_{C} = 2^{N}-1$ for $N$ gates where a leak state is excluded.
+As an example we assume an ideal transporter with a fixed ion:substrate stoichiometry of $\nu_{I}$:$\nu_{S}$.
+We further make the simplifying assumption that there are $\nu_{I}$ ion binding sites and $\nu_{S}$ substrate binding sites.
+Under these assumptions there are $n_{j} = \sum_{k=0}^{\nu_{j}}\binom{\nu_{j}}{k} = 2^{\nu_{j}}$ ways to distribute zero to $\nu_{j}$ particles over $\nu_{j}$ binding sites.
+Hence the number of states in this particular model is

-(If ions and substrates compete for overlapping binding sites then $\Omega$ is less than the value given by Eq.~\ref{eq:nstates}.)

 For example, for the transporters in Figure~\ref{fig:transportcycle}, $\nu_{I} = \nu_{S} = 1$ and with $N=2$, $\Omega = 3\times 4 = 12$ different states should be considered, as shown in Figure~\ref{fig:unified}.
 In principle, all theoretically possible transitions between states (arrows in Figure~\ref{fig:unified}) contribute to an overall transport process \citep{Hill:1989ve}.
 In our example, occluded states are included for completeness.
 However, occluded states (numbers 5--8) cannot exchange with each other and their effect could be replaced with an effective rate constant between the outward facing and inward facing conformations that are connected by the occluded state.